henry-eigen/gpu_monitor/README.md

 A messaging function (e.g. slack or twilio) should be used to replace the print statement in the GPU.send_message function in gpu_class.py

-In it's current state, the program only tracks the stats of nvidia gpus
+In its current state, the program only tracks the stats of nvidia gpus